road-t/DM8BA10/README.md

 byte print(String& str, int8_t pos = -1)
 ```
 #### Description
-Prints the text starting from specified or current position (by defailt)
+Prints the text starting from specified or current position (by default)
 to the end of the string or the indicator.

 **N.B.** It doesn't overwrite places outside of specified string and can